 Launch the Scope Probes on Your Laptop

-Launch the Scope probes using the token you obtained when you signed up for the service:
+Launch the Scope probes using the commands you obtained when you created your instance in Weave Cloud.

 Deploying the Socks Shop